 • Sacraments: Deacons ensure that the sacramental elements are prepared and available for their administration.

-• Congregational Meetings: Deacons serve at congregational meetings by watching ballot boxes, counting votes, and serving in other ways that the elders deem necessary.
+• Membership Gatherings: Deacons serve at membership gatherings by counting votes and serving in other ways that the elders deem necessary.

 • Other Needs: Deacons should seek out responsibilities that are not described here but that would help the elders to serve joyfully and freely.
 They should seek to connect their ministry of care and unity to the ministry of the word, observing how their service fosters the propagation of the gospel.